kensonjohnson/data-structures/BinaryTree/Information.md

 A "normal" way to store a tree is called "Record and Reference," which just means we have nodes that point to other nodes by "reference."
 The node is the "record."
-A node stored in a tree using this structure could look something like this:
+A node stored in a tree using a structure could look like this:

 ```javascript
 class TreeNode {